Guiana Space Centre

 Owner / operator: CNES / ESA Founded: 1968 First orbital launch: 1970

 Europe's primary launch site and one of the world's best equatorial positions.
-At 5.2°N latitude, rockets need almost no plane change for GTO, giving Ariane payloads a ~15% mass advantage over sites at higher latitudes.
+At 5.2°N latitude, rockets need almost no plane change for GTO, giving Ariane payloads a around 15% mass advantage over sites at higher latitudes.

 Orbital mechanics from 5.2317°N